 '''

--I directory, -include directory
+-I directory, -include directory[ -as dirpath ]

 '''

-Add physical path directory to the list of directories where to look for a file and bind it to the empty logical directory.
-The subdirectory structure of directory is recursively available from CoQ using absolute names (see Section 2.6.2).
+Add physical path directory to the list of directories where to look for a file and bind it to the empty logical directory/the logical directory dirpath.
+The sub-directory structure of directory is recursively available from CoQ using absolute names (extending the dirpath prefix) (see Section 2.6.2).